dlt-hub/dlt/QUICKSTART.md

 b.
 Unpack the pipeline into a relational structure

 c.
-Optional: save schema to file
+Save schema to file

+*question: do we really want to append to the schema file?*

 ## 9. Load

 a.
 Load

 b.
 Error capture - print, raise or handle.

+c.
+Inspect `schema.yml` that has been generated

 ## 10. Try querying the Google BigQuery table